 In addition to synapse loss influencing cognitive decline, synapses have recently emerged as the conduit for the spread of tau through the brain.
 Although the systematic literature review identified no data directly implicating APOE in the spread of tau through synapses, indirect evidence shows a role for APOE in synapse loss and inflammation indicating that this remains an unexplored possibility.
 There are some data indicating that APOE4 is associated with higher levels of pathological tau in CSF and brain, but the hypothesis that apoE influences tau spread has not been formally tested – and this forms another key part of this UK DRI programme.

 Main objectives and research goals:

 1. To determine the effects of APOE on synaptic function and which cell types are important for the toxic effects of APOE4 on synapses.
 The team will carry out a series of in vitro and in vivo experiments to explore the hypothesis that APOE4 will exacerbate synaptic dysfunction and that glia play a key role in this process.

 2. To establish molecular cascades leading from apoE to synapse degeneration.
 They are using proteomic analyses of synapses from APOE3 and APOE4 human brains with Alzheimer’s disease to identify key pathways and then exploring potential interventions in vitro and in vivo to see if they can prevent or reverse synapse dysfunction or degeneration.

 3. To determine whether ApoE4 exacerbates the trans-synaptic spread of tau through neural circuits.
 The team are carrying out high-resolution imaging of postmortem human brains, as well as experiments to investigate the effects of APOE isoform on tau spread through neural circuits in mice and Drosophila.

 3. Team members

-- Jane Tulloch (Lab manager)
+Jane Tulloch (Lab and Animal Manager)

-- Dr Declan King (Postdoctoral Fellow)
+Dr Declan King (Postdoctoral Researcher)